jilliangmeehan/viatrix/content/notes/artifacts/sets/berserker.md

 we don't know who the berserker is, where his homeland was, what time period he lived in, or much of what happened to him. what we *do* know is that his home was destroyed by flames, caused by a war with the gods, and it turned him into a bloodthirsty fighter.

-there are a few mentions of birds — specifically [[raven|ravens]] — and bird feathers in here. also lots of stuff about [[masks]]. this story also reminds me a lot of [[childe]], his fall into the [[abyss]], and the effect that it had on him. i haven't really decided what i think it all means yet, but it's cool.
+there are a few mentions of birds — specifically [[raven|ravens]] — and bird feathers in here. also lots of stuff about [[masks]]. this story also reminds me a lot of [[childe]], his fall into the [[notes/reference/abyss|abyss]], and the effect that it had on him. i haven't really decided what i think it all means yet, but it's cool.

 ## [[notes/artifacts/flower of life|berserker's rose]]
 *"An exquisite flower that has been dyed red.
 It represents the qualities of the Berserker."*